- Who We Serve

 Sooner or later, you will be sued.
 As it is inevitable, the question of "when" is less important than whether or not you are prepared for your terms to be enforced.
 Are you certain that your online legal agreements--clickwrap, sign-in-wrap, and browsewrap--can hold up in court?
 In our 3-post series, we will detail the three common types of online agreements, case law examples, and the factors that influence their enforceability in court.
-Our second post is dedicated to sign-in-wrap agreements.
+This post (number two of three articles) is dedicated to sign-in-wrap agreements.
 (Read the first post on clickwrap agreements here.)

 Sign-in-wrap agreements notify the user of the existence of the contract and advise the user that by clicking the button to proceed to the next screen.
 However, sign-in-wrap agreements do not require the user to affirmatively agree to a contract by clicking a button or checkbox.

 Note: The term “clickthrough” encompasses clickwrap and sign-in-wrap because the user is required to “click through” and acknowledge the agreement prior to accepting the benefit of what the website has to offer.
 Browsewrap, however, does not qualify as clickthrough because users are not required to expressly “click through” anything to signify agreement to the terms.